 You can edit videos in Premiere Rush, and you have access to the same editing capabilities across your iOS and desktop devices.

-After you have brought in your video clips, you can pick out the good parts, cut out the slow or boring parts, shuffle scenes around, and add audio and animated titles or motion graphics.
+After you have brought in your video clips, you can keep the good parts, cut out the slow or boring parts, shuffle scenes around, and add audio and animated titles or motion graphics.

 For more information, see Edit your video in the timeline.